emivilla/ds-projects/README.md

   the Kaggle competition *Bike Sharing Demand* (https://www.kaggle.com/competitions/bike-sharing-demand/overview).
   In the modelling part of the notebook, model explainability using SHAP is discussed.

-- **lstm_rnn**: a short notebook that shows the limitations of RNN architectures when it comes to long distance memory patterns.
+- **lstm_rnn**: a short notebook that shows the limitations of Recurrent-Neural-Networks (RNN) architectures when it comes to long distance memory patterns.
 A set of sequences is created and each sequence is labelled according first to a short memory strategy, after to a long memory strategy.
-Performances of RNN and LSTM in learning the two labelling strategies are compared.
+Performances of RNN and Long-Short-Term-Memory (LSTM) in learning the two labelling strategies are compared.

-- **cnn_filters**: a short notebook to get an insight into what filters of a CNN look for in an input image.
+- **cnn_filters**: a short notebook to get an insight into what filters of a Convolutional-Neural-Network (CNN) look for in an input image.

-- **dashboard**: a minimal interactive dashboard available at https://emilz.pythonanywhere.com/ that shows the difference between *underfit* and *overfit* using a simple linear model.
+- **wiki_joke**: a web app available at https://emilz.pythonanywhere.com/ that
+  allows to generate *two jokes* starting from the content of a Wikipedia page using a Large Language Model (LLM).